Go back

 What Heinz Discovered

-Some prefer video, others like to read.
+Some prefer video, while others like to read.
 The written version can be found below the video:

 Retailers (online and offline) really care about Price Elasticity.
 It determines their bottom line.